Ray Blades: Manager, coach and scout

-Rejected Dodger interim post in 1947

 After 1940, Blades never managed again full-time in the big leagues, although during his tenure with Brooklyn he and a fellow coach, Clyde Sukeforth, turned down the job as acting manager of the 1947 Dodgers after the suspension of Leo Durocher for the season.
 Rickey, by then president of the Dodgers, ultimately turned to Burt Shotton, one of the team's scouts, and under Shotton Brooklyn won the 1947 NL pennant.
 During the following year, 1948, Blades served as interim Dodger pilot for a single game, when Durocher left Brooklyn for the New York Giants job, and Shotton succeeded him a second time.
 The Dodgers won Blades' one game at the helm, 4–2, on July 16, 1948, against the Reds.
 His final record as a big-league manager was 107–85 (.557).

 Ray Blades died in Lincoln, Illinois at the age of 82 in 1979.